ZaidaTek/ZaidaScope/ReadMe.md

 1) Download https://github.com/ZaidaTek/ZScope/raw/master/ZScope-v20200706.zip

-2) Extract to folder of your choice.
+2) Extract to folder of your choice

-3) Upload included at328p.ino file to your Arduino Uno/Nano or similiar AT328P.
+3) Upload included at328p.ino file to your Arduino Uno/Nano or similiar AT328P

-4) Execute ZScope.exe, choose your COM-Port, channel config and measuring rate, and click connect.
+4) Execute ZScope.exe, choose your COM-Port, channel config and measuring rate, and click Connect

 Note: If your Arduino uses an FTDI USB/Serial Chip, you need to adjust its latency from the default 16 ms to 1 ms for best performance.